milvusrobotics/docs/source/3_4_1_explore_simulation.rst

 3. Visualise Gmapping Process via RViz
 --------------------------------------

 Gmapping process is running but We need to know actually what is going on.
-Open up other terminal and type;
+Open up another terminal and type;

 ::